1994 Houston Astros season: June

-On June 24, Jeff Bagwell hit three home runs against the Los Angeles Dodgers at the Astrodome – two in the same inning – in a 16–4 rout, becoming the first Astro since Glenn Davis in 1990 to do so.
-He was the NL Player of the Week for consecutive weeks on June 19 and June 26 and the NL Player of the Month for June, his second career monthly award.
+On June 24, Jeff Bagwell hit three home runs against the Los Angeles Dodgers at the Astrodome – including two in the same inning – in a 16–4 rout, becoming the first Astro since Glenn Davis on June 1, 1990 to do so.
+Bagwell also tied the club record with 13 total bases, first set by Joe Morgan on July 8, 1965.
+Nine of Houston's runs came in the sixth inning.
+Bagwell was the NL Player of the Week for consecutive weeks on June 19 and June 26 and the NL Player of the Month for June, his second career monthly award.